Hong Kong shares rise off two-week low, China tepid

-HONG KONG (Reuters) - Hong Kong shares bounced off a near two-week low, buoyed by strength in Chinese banks after the largest, Industrial and Commercial Bank of China (ICBC), posted third-quarter earnings that beat expectations.
+HONG KONG, Oct 31 (Reuters) - Hong Kong shares bounced off a near two-week low, buoyed by strength in Chinese banks after the largest, Industrial and Commercial Bank of China (ICBC), posted third-quarter earnings that beat expectations.

 “International fund managers are increasing their allocation to this part of the world, but there is little reason for investors to come into the market now,” said Hong Hao, chief strategist with Bank of Communications International Securities.